Data Reliability Scoring: Experiments

 \subsection{Experiment 3: Gram Determinant Score on Real-World Employment Data}

 We evaluate three vintages of the CES total nonfarm employment series (not seasonally adjusted) from Oct 2005–Feb 2023, using the CES vintage dataset~\citep{bls_ces_vintage_2025}, and take as external $\vy$ the monthly changes in Withheld Income \& Employment Taxes from Treasury deposits~\citep{treasury_dts_federal_tax_deposits_2025}.
-For each month we use: \begin{enumerate} \item First release: initial estimate, published the next month; \item One-month revision: first revision, one month later; \item Final value: last available vintage including benchmark revisions. \end{enumerate}
+For each month we use: 1) first release: initial estimate, published the next month; 2) one-month revision: first revision, one month later; and 3) final value: last available vintage including benchmark revisions.
 We discretize month-to-month differences into four quantile buckets as $\vx$ and $\vy$ with $N=209$ and compute Gram determinant scores with the plug-in estimator. \Cref{tab:employment_reliability} shows that revisions substantially improve reliability according to our score, with the final series most aligned with fiscal benchmarks.